dojo/framework/docs/en/stores/supplemental.md

 When an explicit state is required, that information can get asserted by using a `test` operation or by getting the underlying data and validating it programmatically.

-This example ensures that `user` always gets added to the end of the list as the last element.

-> Using `test` to ensure initialization
+This example ensures that `user` always gets added to the end of the list as the last element by using a `test` operation to ensure initialization:

 ```ts
 import Store from "@dojo/framework/stores/Store";